fetchai/agents-aea/docs/acn-internals.md

 ### ACN Message

 Entities in the ACN (i.e. either agents or peers) exchange _ACN messages_.
-An ACN message contains the following fields:

-- _version_: a string that stores the protocol version, following <a href="https://semver.org/" target="_blank">Semantic Versioning</a>.
-- _payload_: the actual content of the message
+An ACN message contains a `payload` field, which is the actual content of the message.

 There are different types of payloads:

-- Status
+- `Status`
-- Register
+- `Register`
-- LookupRequest
+- `LookupRequest`
-- LookupResponse
+- `LookupResponse`
-- AeaEnvelope
+- `AeaEnvelope`

 ### Status

-The _Status_ payload is used as a response message to inform the sender about the handling of certain requests.
+The `Status` payload is used as a response message to inform the sender about the handling of certain requests.
-It contains:
+The payload contains:

-- the _status code_, a positive integer among the ones in the
+- the `status_code`, a positive integer among the ones in the
   <a href="https://github.com/fetchai/agents-aea/blob/develop/libs/go/libp2p_node/acn/acn_message.proto" target="_blank">Protobuf file</a>.
 - a list of error messages (string).